Tree People

 The episode received positive reviews from critics, who praised the character development but some criticized it for its pace just like the previous episodes.

 Plot

-Opening quote: "In the morning, glad I see my foe outstretched beneath the tree."

 After learning about Eve (Bitsie Tulloch) and Nick's (David Giuntoli) experiences with the mirror, all the group decides to use a buddy system when looking into a mirror, to prevent anyone from being taken.
 Nick, Hank (Russell Hornsby) and Wu (Reggie Lee) investigate the case of a poacher who claims that his friend was killed by a tree-like monster, and they soon find more unexplained disappearances in the same forest.
-When they find a tree with human faces, they deduce it's the joint work of two creatures, a kenoshimobi and a jubokko.
+When they find a tree with human faces, they deduce it's the joint work of two creatures from Japanese folklore.
 With Monroe (Silas Weir Mitchell) and Rosalee's (Bree Turner) help, they set up a trap, and are apparently successful in stopping them.

 Reception

 Viewers

 The episode was viewed by 4.23 million people, earning a 0.8/3 in the 18-49 rating demographics on the Nielson ratings scale, ranking second on its timeslot and fourth for the night in the 18-49 demographics, behind Dateline NBC, a rerun of Hawaii Five-0, and Shark Tank.
 This was a 5% increase in viewership from the previous episode, which was watched by 4.01 million viewers with a 0.8/3.
 This means that 0.8 percent of all households with televisions watched the episode, while 3 percent of all households watching television at that time watched it.